Logging integration #

 Querying the existing store #

-For ad-hoc analysis (not external-system integration), prefer the canonical reader paths:
+For ad-hoc analysis, prefer the canonical reader surfaces first:

 import duckdb